pubnub/open-growth/readme.md

 ![Open Growth](http://i.imgur.com/Pug4ybX.gif)

+# Open Growth

+### grow your business 10x by automating tedious workforce tasks using machines

 > Transform salesman into sales heroes.
 Replace sales outreach with a Machine Learning engine.
 No more sales spam.